otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/02-laravel-1-rest-apis-postman/02-laravel-1-rest-apis-postman.md

 </br>**Right-click > Quick app > Laravel**.
 You will be presented with another window asking you to name your application.
 Once you have named your application, click the **OK** button (Fig.3).

+**Note:** You can not create a new application until Apache & MySQL have been started.

 <figure>
     <img src="../tex/img/02-laravel-1-rest-apis-postman/02-laravel-3.JPG" alt="Laragon Create Application Window" />
     <figcaption style="text-align:center;">Fig.3 - Naming the Laravel application api.</figcaption>